eNMS-automation/eNMS/docs/inventory/pools.rst

  * type: ``Router|Switch`` --- matches routers and switches (devices which type is either ``Router``, or ``Switch``.
  * vendor: ``Cisco`` --- for this property, the regular expression box is not ticked.
 This means the value must be exactly ``Cisco``.

-In summary, all Cisco routers or switches which name starts with ``node`` will match these conditions, and they will be a member of the pool.
+In summary, all Cisco routers or switches whose name begins with ``node`` will match these conditions, and they will be a member of the pool.

 .. note:: All properties left with empty fields are simply ignored.